pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool/register_stakepool.md

 ## Get the hash of your file:

-This validates that the JSON fits the required schema, if it does, you will get the hash of your file.
+This validates that the JSON fits the required schema; if it does, you will get the hash of your file.

 ```text
 cardano-cli shelley stake-pool metadata-hash --pool-metadata-file testPool.json